ocaml/v2.ocaml.org/site/learn/tutorials/99problems.md

   ]}.

-  (2) To build the 'list of nodes reachable from the starting point', prepend each node to a running list just when it's finishing time has become known and it's about to be colored black.
+  (2) To build the 'list of nodes reachable from the starting point', prepend each node to a running list just when its finishing time has become known and it's about to be colored black.

   That is...